HengyueLi/MyFortranLib/README.md

 # This is a personal Fortran lib, most of which will be used to build a Variational Cluster Approach (VCA) package.

-Since this project is still under developing,  full description is not yet written.
+Since this project is still under developing, a full description is not yet written.
 Later this project may be published by using the other kind of license.
+(Right now, I do not have a clear understanding of the differences of licenses.)

 ## Recently it contains:
 ## 1. ED cluster solver for fermion 1/2 system.